Skip to main content

 Photo of people in warm water pool doing fibro friendly exercises.

-Intense exercise can cause your symptoms to flare, even though you may have been an athlete before developing fibromyalgia.
-The key to staying fit is to find fibro friendly exercises that you enjoy.
-Keep in mind that frequent rest breaks have been found to tone down the pain caused by vigorous activity.
+Exercise can cause your fibromyalgia symptoms to flare.
+The key to staying fit is to find fibro-friendly exercises that you enjoy and to not push yourself.
+In fact, frequent rest breaks are helpful for toning down movement-related pain.
 The point is, don’t overdo it because this will only set you back.

-Although exercise is touted as being helpful for treating the symptoms of fibromyalgia, the benefits are delayed.
-Kim D. Jones, Ph.D., FNP, a fibromyalgia researcher at Emory in Atlanta, offers the following advice to other healthcare providers: “Physical function will improve before symptom improvements.”
-She adds that focus needs to be on the functional benefits that occur after establishing a program with a few fibro friendly exercises.1 Examples include rising from a chair easier, standing longer, or walking further.
+Exercise is touted as being helpful for relieving fibromyalgia symptoms, the benefits are delayed.
+Kim D. Jones, Ph.D., FNP, a fibromyalgia researcher at Emory in Atlanta, comments: “Physical function will improve before symptom improvements.”1 So focus your attention on the functional benefits of a fibro-friendly exercise program.
+Examples include rising from a chair easier, standing longer, or walking further.

 Pros & Cons